How do you use the word ecco in Italian? What does it mean? How do you pronounce it?

 There you go, the carpet is as good as new!

-And that’s it, now you know how to use ecco in Italian!
+And that’s the end of our lesson on how to use ecco in Italian!

 What next?